REQUESTS FOR INFORMATION

 What information will be available?

 In our efforts to be as open and transparent as possible we publish information on our website so that it can be accessed by the public.
-This includes information published by the LEP.
-Details on the types of information we publish are on our Publication Scheme page and our Guide to Information (PDF, 321Kb).
+Details on the types of information we publish are on our Publication Scheme page.

 How do I make a request?